The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 I. Organizational moment

-We ourselves wrote
+We wrote it ourselves

 In the forest green book